-The lecture capture equipment is not meant for recording chalkboard content at this time.
-For laptops, the recorder will capture anything on your computer screen, so if you are using a tablet computer, the recorder will capture your annotations.
+The lecture capture setup is not meant for recording chalkboard content.
+For laptops, the recorder will capture anything on your computer screen.
+If you are using a tablet computer, the recorder will capture your annotations.

 Contact the IT Service Center with additional questions.
-A member of Classroom Capture and Video Conferencing team will contact you to provide more information and determine how this service can be appropriately utilized.
+A member of the Distance Learning Services team will contact you to provide more information to help you decide if the service will meet your needs.

-The equipment in the supported lecture halls can be pre-scheduled to automatically record lectures and presentations.
-The system will automatically start and stop recording, with the option for the presenters to pause their own recordings using the touch panel controller controls.
-After the lecture is recorded, students can view presentations online using any PC or Mac.
-Student can control playback and focus on the content most important to them.
+Recorders in the supported lecture halls can be scheduled to automatically record lectures and presentations.
+The system will automatically start and stop recordings, with the option for the presenters to pause their own recordings using the room’s touch panel controller.
+After the lecture has uploaded, students can view recordings online using computers and some mobile devices.
+Students can control playback and navigate to the content most important to them.

-Viewers will need download the latest version of Microsoft's Silverlight Player in order to access the online content.
+Viewers will need to install and enable the latest version of Microsoft's Silverlight Player in order to view recordings.

-OIT has partnered with Sonic Foundry and deployed their Mediasite products and services to enable Classroom Capture.
-Mediasite recorders capture, encode and synchronize your PowerPoint content from many video and audio devices.
-Additionally, an OIT-managed server manages the content, recorders and cameras.
+OIT uses Sonic Foundry’s Mediasite products and services to enable Classroom Capture.
+Mediasite recorders capture, encode and synchronize content from a presenter’s computer.

-Any faculty member can, and is encouraged to, use this service to complement the in-class, live lecture experience for students.
+Any faculty member can (and is encouraged to) request this service in supported spaces to complement the in-class lecture experience for students.
 Students may not request class recordings.